Mathématique: Chapter 4

 “He can’t be that weird if he’s making you dinner.”

 “I never said he was ‘weird.’
 I said he was interesting.
 Not the same thing.”
-Young limped over to the darkened window and nudged the half-open venetian blinds aside with the rim of his beer bottle.
-He looked down on the parking lot.
+Young limped to the darkened window and nudged the half-open venetian blinds with the rim of his beer bottle.
+He looked down at the parking lot.

 “So ask Dr. Lam out already, and maybe she’ll make you dinner.”